Get matched with vetted scholarships and enter our

 Final thoughts

 Remember, every human being is different and has different strengths and weaknesses.
 Therefore, what may be difficult for you may not be difficult for others and vice versa when it comes to AP courses and exams.
 So, when building your AP schedule, be honest with yourself about your strengths.
-Perhaps you are a science lover so taking 3 AP science courses will not be daunting but taking a science AP course and an english AP course can cause some difficulty.
+Perhaps you are a science lover so taking 3 AP science courses will not be daunting but taking a science AP course and an English AP course can cause some difficulty.

 Additionally, there is quite a difference between a difficult AP class and a difficult AP exam.
 A difficult AP class can be due to the teacher or curriculum of your school specifically.
 A harder AP class can help make your AP exam experience easier while an easy class can make your AP exam experience harder.
 Therefore, make sure that you talk to classmates and teachers about the AP courses you are considering.
-Find out how prepare the students felt when they took the exam.
+Find out how prepared the students felt when they took the exam.
 Obtaining a good idea of how difficult the course and exam are can provide you with a solid understanding of if that particular AP is the right one for you to take.

 Overall, it is important that you are researching which of the AP exams you are interested in are the most difficult.
 This will give you a heads up on what you need to expect from these courses and exams to ensure there are no surprises.
 It can also provide you with the opportunity to not take that AP course in the first place in order to avoid any bad experiences or grades!